 How did you overcome such a desperate situation?

 Tokyo's bid for the Olympic and Paralympic Games in 2020 kept us going.
 If the Games would be hosted in Tokyo, we expected that Japan's national football team would want to use J-Village again as a training site, and we would have a reason to restore and reopen J-Village as a training centre.
 In fact, the minute Tokyo won the bid, everyone involved felt that the time had come to reopen J-Village.
 A restoration committee and a project team were established by Fukushima Prefecture.
 The project started taking shape, and specific steps were taken toward the reopening of J-Village.
-I remember spending 8, 9 hours a day in heated discussions without a single break.
+I remember spending eight to nine hours a day in heated discussions without a single break.

 If Tokyo had not won the bid for the Olympic and Paralympic Games, I don't think J-Village had a chance to reopen.
 That is how important that decision meant for us.

 The moment Tokyo won the bid for the Olympic and Paralympic Games on 7 September 2013.
 Mr Yamauchi says he clenched his fist in joy as he watched the news on television.